Antioch Home Ownership Program (AHOP)

 There is a limited amount of funding available from each source referenced below.
 Accordingly, neither BAAHA nor the City are able to assure the availability of funding from these sources at any given time.
 Subsidies will be distributed on a first come first approved and served basis.

-Households participating in the three referenced AHOP subsidies must meet all Program guidelines and requirements covered in the Program Guidelines and Requirements page.
+Households participating in the referenced AHOP subsidies must meet all Program guidelines and requirements covered in the Program Guidelines and Requirements page.

 City of Antioch's AHOP Subsidy